The world on your doorstep

 - Klavertje Vier (ages 0 to 13), a Roman Catholic primary school, offers Early Foreign Language Instruction in addition to the regular Dutch curriculum.

-- The Gifted Minds International School (ages 3 to 12) offers the IB Primary curriculum with American Common Core State standards.
+- Gifted Minds International School (ages 3 to 12), an international primary school, offers the IB Primary curriculum with American Common Core State standards.

-- The Optimist International School (ages 4 to 12) offers the IP curriculum and uses the British national curriculum to teach literacy and numeracy.
+- Optimist International School (ages 4 to 12), an international primary school, offers the International Primary Curriculum (IPC) with learning guidance taken from the British national curriculum for languages and mathematics.

-- The Haarlemmermeer Lyceum (ages 12-18) offers a bilingual programme for students at different levels of the school’s Dutch curriculum: MACO, HAVO and VWO.
+- Haarlemmermeer Lyceum (ages 12-18) offers a bilingual programme for students at different levels of the school’s Dutch curriculum: MAVO, HAVO and VWO.

 Feel at home more easily with community groups such as expatsHaarlemmermeer – an English-speaking social and business network that provides support services for international newcomers and hosts frequent community events.
 New international schools and expansions have attracted many international families to the area, while innovative school concepts such as bilingual and vocational schools that cover all education levels are part of the public school system.